1940 Indianapolis 500

-Fourth place finisher Ted Horn was flagged due to the rain shower after completing only 199 laps - one lap short of the full distance.
+Fourth place finisher Ted Horn was flagged due to the rain shower, and was officially credited with completing only 199 laps - one lap short of the full distance.
 This marked the only blemish on his noteworthy record of nine consecutive races completing every lap.
 He eventually completed 1,799 out of a possible 1,800 laps from 1936 to 1948.

 The top four starting positions finished in the top four places, albeit in shuffled order.

-Results

-Note: The race was run under caution from lap 150 to 200 due to rain.